Welding Defects Guide: Types, Causes and Prevention

 • Increase filler metal deposition to create an adequately sized weld bead and avoid concave profiles.

-• Adjust heat input to enable full coverage across the joint; maintain steady travel speed for uniformity.
+• Adjust heat input to enable full coverage across the joint and maintain a steady travel speed for uniformity.

 • Apply multiple passes if needed to achieve the required thickness for load-bearing joints.